-Visitors to the residence halls, as well as fraternity and sorority housing, must be accompanied by the resident being visited.
-Visitors to campus are welcome, but are expected to adhere to all campus regulations and policies.
+Visitors to the residence halls and fraternity and sorority housing must be accompanied by the resident being visited.
+Visitors to campus are welcome but must adhere to all campus regulations and policies.
 Visitors are encouraged to stop by the SMU Police Department located on the second floor of Patterson Hall for information on university regulations.
 The University reserves the right to restrict the access of any person who does not adhere to University policies and procedures.
 ANY person may be required, upon request by the SMU Police Department, to present identification while on campus.